sediqa01/ms-cook-restaurant/README.md

    ### Navigation Bar

-   - Featured on all two pages, the full responsive navigation bar includes links to the  Home page, Menu page and Contact section and is identical in each page to allow for easy navigation.
+   - Featured on all three pages, the full responsive navigation bar includes links to the  Home page, Menu page and Contact page and is identical in each page to allow for easy navigation.
    - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.